egeulgen/pathfindR/README.md

 For the active subnetwork search component to work, the user must have [JAVA](https://www.java.com/en/download/manual.jsp) installed and path/to/java must be in the PATH environment variable.

 ### Resources
-The protein interaction networks (PINs) were gathered from various resources:
+The PINs were gathered from various resources:
 - [Biogrid](https://downloads.thebiogrid.org/BioGRID)
-- [GeneMania](http://genemania.org/data/): only interactions with weights >= 0.0006 were kept
+- [GeneMania](http://genemania.org/data/): only interactions with weights >= 0.0006 were kept.
 - [IntAct](https://www.ebi.ac.uk/intact/)
-- KEGG PIN - created via an in-house script
+- KEGG PIN - created via an in-house script.